ostadabbas/Infant-Action-Recognition-with-DMD/README.md

 - `base_lr`: The learning rate of the optimizer.
 Default value is `0.1`
 - `repeat`: Number of times that the training dataset is repeated to increase the size of the dataset
 - `output_folder`: The parent folder where the results will be saved
-- `output_folder`: The folder where the results will be saved
+- `exp_name`: The folder where the results will be saved

 #### Example: